marcobrioschi/ddd-cinema/README.md

 * Split entities using the two main responsibilities (see Marco H. responsibilities splitting example):
     * status building: a class that only rebuild the status applying events
     * behaviours execution: a class that understand a command and generate one or more events
+* It exists tickets for adult, student, child with varying prices
+* Movie with 3D Movies and D-Box Seats cost extra.
+For students the price gets procentually redacted.

 ## Possible technical enhancements